NoahNicholson/noahnicholson/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/noahnicholson/
 - 🔭 I’m currently working on
 - 🌱 I’m currently learning Backend.
-- 💬 Ask me about my NSS experience.
+- 💬 Ask me about my NSS experienc.

 <!--
 **NoahNicholson/noahnicholson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.